 employment assistance provided when an individual is independently employed in the community, unless the person-directed plan (PDP) has identified outcomes for the individual to find additional or more suitable employment.

-habilitation activities provided and billed as part of the day habilitation, in-home day habilitation or CFC PAS/HAB service component.
+habilitation activities provided and billed as part of the on-site individualized skills and socialization, off-site individualized skills and socialization, in-home individualized skills and socialization or CFC PAS/HAB service component.

 time spent waiting to provide a billable activity for employment assistance;

-interacting in person with an individual to provide employment assistance at the same time that day habilitation, in-home day habilitation, supported employment, CFC PAS/HAB, respite, or in-home respite is being provided face-face;
+interacting in person with an individual to provide employment assistance at the same time that on-site individualized skills and socialization, off-site individualized skills and socialization, in-home individualized skills and socialization, supported employment, CFC PAS/HAB, respite, or in-home respite is being provided face-face;

 services similar to employment assistance accessed or funded through other sources at no cost to the TxHmL provider.
 Examples include, but are not limited to, services provided to an individual through the Texas Workforce Commission, the public school system, Medicaid Rehabilitative Services for Persons with Chronic Mental Illness, senior citizen centers, volunteer programs or other community-based sources.